-Which Are the Best Multi-Day Hikes in Los Glaciares NP?
+Which Are the Best Hikes in Los Glaciares NP?

 - Travelers who choose a multi-day trek in Los Glaciares can veer away from the more crowded trails, as well as try mountaineering and ice trekking in some of the park’s most remote areas.
 Hike by day, then stay in a mountain campsite each evening, waking with sunrise views of the peaks and glaciers.

-- Wildlife is abundant in the reserve, including Magellanic woodpeckers, condors, puma and, of course, the Huemules.
+- Wildlife is abundant in the reserve, including Magellanic woodpeckers, condors, puma and, of course, the Huemules (Andean deers).
 The hikes here are suited to those who want a quiet nature experience to complement the spectacular (and more crowded) Laguna de Los Tres and Laguna Torre treks they might take on other days.

 When Is the Best Time to Visit Los Glaciares National Park?

 A local Los Glaciares National Park tour operator, like MOSER Active, can provide peace of mind, thanks to their experience and expertise in the region, as well as guides who have spent hours on the same trails you will hike.
 In addition, a local agency can provide porter service to assist on your trek and, should the need arise, are able to provide emergency assistance and first aid.
-Choosing a local Los Glaciares travel company also supports the community you are visiting and promotes mindful travel practices
+Choosing a local travel agency also supports the community you are visiting and promotes mindful travel practices.

 Do I need a vaccine when hiking in Los Glaciares Park?